jimchen1551/MPCS/Computer Science/Machine learning/Probability-based learning/Bayesian network.md

 ## Learning algorithm
 - using a **local search algorithm** to search for the network topology and CPT parameters fitting data best
+- training will be easier if topology is given
 1. A seed network is given.
 2. The network adapts iteratively by adding, removing, or reversing links, accompanied by parameter learning.
    - based on the **MDL principle** (Occam's razor, [[Bayesian prediction#Minimum description length]])